Enquire Now

 Want to learn more?

 I hope this blog post has been a useful introduction to the topic of on-page SEO, particularly how to understand context and user intent.
 For more in-depth information and advice, read my full-length guide here!
-From reading this guide, you will learn:
+From reading this guide, you will learn about:

-• the importance of context and user intent when optimising your content
+• the importance of understanding search intent and user needs

 • how to harness the power of entities